salesforce/offline-app-developer-starter-kit/docs/OfflineLookups.md

 # Offline Lookups

-[The offline lookups example](https://github.com/salesforce/offline-app-developer-starter-kit/tree/main/force-app/main/default/lwc/createContactRecord) in Starter Kit demonstrates the capability to search a list of objects (e.g., accounts) when creating/updating a record (e.g., contact) for mobile offline app.
-When device is online, the lookup field searches records by making network calls.
-When offline, it searches records from cache.
-In order to have records available for search offline, they need to be downloaded during briefcase priming.
-In addition to primed records, any existing drafts can also be searched in offline.
+[The LWC offline lookups example](../force-app/main/default/lwc/createContactRecord) demonstrates the capability to search a list of sObjects, e.g. `Accounts`, when creating or updating a record—a `Contact` for example—with the Mobile Offline app.
+When the mobile device is online, the lookup field searches records by making network calls.
+When offline, it searches records from the local record cache in the app.

+In order to have records available to search while offline, they need to be downloaded during Briefcase priming.
+In addition to primed records, any existing drafts can also be searched while the device is offline.

-In the example of createContactRecord LWC, a lookup field is added as a base component `lightning-record-picker`  in the HTML file.
-Upon clicked on the field, a modal page will be presented where use can type a key word to search a list of accounts while creating a contact record.
+In the example of the `createContactRecord` LWC, a lookup field is added as a base component—`lightning-record-picker`—in the HTML file.
+Upon clicking the field, a modal page will be presented where the user can type a keyword to search a list of `Accounts` while creating a `Contact` record:

 ```xml
 <lightning-record-picker